Muhthoriqas/Basic-Bash-Scripting/README.md

 ## Introduction

 Bash is a popular Unix shell and command language that allows you to automate tasks, write scripts, and more.
-I created this repository to document my learning journey and share the scripts I have written with others who are also learning Bash.
+I created this repository to document my learning journey and share the scripts I have written with others who are also learning Bash

 ## Usage